ctphoenix/Python-Course-Material/chapter9.md

 *** =instructions

 - Determine all the genres in the genre column.
 Make sure to use the `strip()` function on each genre to remove trailing characters.
 - Next, include each listed genre as a new column in the dataframe.
-Each element of these genre columns should be 1 if the movie falls under that particular genre, and 0 otherwise.
+Each element of these genre columns should be 1 if the movie belongs to that particular genre, and 0 otherwise.
+(Keep in mind, a movie may belong to several genres at once.)
 - Call `df[genres].head()` to view your results.

 *** =hint